 - Blood Clotting Agent: “People can bleed to death from serious injuries.
 A blood clotting agent, such as Celox, will help the wound to clot faster, reducing the total blood loss.”

 - Medical Tape: “Most large bandages do not come with adhesive strips on them, so they must be held in place with medical tape.
 There are many types of medical tape available, but the best are the cohesive bandages made of a stretchy material that sticks to itself.”

 - Antiseptic: “Before bandaging, it is necessary to clean out the wound and apply something to kill any bacteria that might have entered through the broken skin.
 Alcohol and hydrogen peroxide are used for cleaning, and then antiseptic should be applied.”

 - Adhesive Sutures: “A large cut needs to be closed up for healing, as well as being bandaged.
 If you were to go to the hospital, they would close that wound with stitches.
 Unless you have been trained in how to do that, you’re better off using adhesive sutures.
-Just make sure that the skin is clean and dry where the suture will be attached.”
+Just ensure the skin is clean and dry where the suture will be attached.”

 - CPR Mask: “Modern CPR techniques use a mask between the unconscious person and the one who is trying to revive them.
 The purpose of this is to avoid direct contact with bodily fluids (mostly saliva), which is the fastest way of transmitting a virus.”

 - Glucose Meter: “Used by diabetics everywhere, these small electronic devices measure blood sugar levels.
 While most diabetics have high blood sugar, which causes long-term problems, low blood sugar can cause several short-term problems.”

 - Blood Pressure Cuff: “High and low blood pressure can cause several problems as well.
 This is one of the key vital signs that medical personnel use to determine a patient’s overall medical condition.”